AndrewBWT/abc_test/docs/user_written_docs/documentation_overview.md

 ## General Framework
 [This document](@ref overview_of_framework) provides a high-level overview of how `abc_test` works.

+## Declaring Tests
+Each test ran by `abc_test` must be defined in some form, registered with `abc_test` and ran.
+In this file, we show every way that a test can be registered with the overarching system.

 # Organisation of `abc_test`

 `abc_test` has three high-level folders: